James Morrison (actor): Life and career

 Morrison was born in Bountiful, Utah, the son of an office manager, and was raised in Anchorage, Alaska.
 A professional theater actor, Morrison has been on the professional stage since the early 1980s and has won awards such as the Los Angeles Drama Critics Circle Award for Outstanding Performance.
 He has also directed theater productions.
 Morrison is a published poet, yoga teacher, and a singer-songwriter.
 He has composed two albums to date, which can be heard and purchased on his official website.

-On television, Morrison has guest-starred in series such as Law and Order SVU, Frasier, Quantum Leap, The X-Files, The West Wing and Six Feet Under.
+On television, Morrison has guest-starred in series such as Law & Order: Special Victims Unit, Frasier, Quantum Leap, The X-Files, The West Wing and Six Feet Under.
 Morrison frequently works with producers Glen Morgan and James Wong, and was a main cast member of their 1995 series Space: Above and Beyond.
 He also worked with Wong in the movie The One as hero Jet Li's best friend.

-He portrayed Counter Terrorist Unit Director Bill Buchanan on 24.
+He portrayed CTU Director Bill Buchanan on 24.
 He began as a guest star midway through the fourth season (2005), and was a main cast member in the fifth, sixth, and seventh seasons (2006, 2007, 2009).

 His plays have been developed by the Sundance Institute (Idle Wheels) and the Ojai Playwrights Conference (his one-man play, Leave Your Fears Here).

 Morrison and his wife, Riad Galayini, co-directed and produced the feature documentary Showing Up.
 The documentary examines the audition process, with working actors reflecting on the process and how it affects them, including: Kristin Chenoweth, Richard Griffiths, Zoe Kazan, Nathan Lane, Chris Messina, Sam Rockwell, Bill Irwin and Eli Wallach.